 A well-structured website tells the story of your business in a logical way.
 You control the narrative and the paths a user takes through the website.
 Some parts of a website are standard such as the about, contact, and product/service pages.
 Hopefully, the business’s value proposition and an overview of the products and services are prominent on the homepage.
 A blog allows articles to be organized in categories to make them easier to find.
 Overall, a user should be able to obtain a comprehensive understanding of a business via its website.

 People often go to a business’s social media pages for engagement and to see how a business interacts, but they go to a website for details on a business and its offerings.
 The important content for your business should be centrally located on your website, where it can be easily found.
 Every business should have a website.
 Users expect it and will wonder why you don’t have one.
-If you need to create a website for your business or redesign an existing one, be sure to check out Thomson Web Services small business web design services.
+If you need to create a website for your business or redesign an existing one, be sure to check out Thomson Web Services WordPress web design services.

 A Website Provides Valuable Reporting Insights